privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ```
 syntax = "proto3";

-// Android specific Seller Input.
+// Android specific seller Input.
 message AndroidSellerInput {
   // To be updated later if any custom fields are required to support Android.
 }

-// Web specific Seller Input.
+// Web specific seller Input.
 message BrowserSellerInput {
   // This timeout can be specified to restrict the runtime (in milliseconds)
-  // of the seller's scoreAd() script for Auction.
+  // of the seller's scoreAd() script for auction.
   int64 seller_timeout_ms = 1;

   // Optional.
 Component auction configuration can contain additional auction